 Hysterectomies Aren’t the Only Option for Fibroid Treatments

-While some women may indeed need to undergo hysterectomies to treat their fibroids, many others can be helped with medications, less invasive surgeries like myomectomies, or minimally invasive procedures like Uterine Fibroid Embolization.
-Also known as UFE, this last is a procedure performed by interventional radiologists like Houston’s Dr. Fox and Dr. Hardee.)
-With the latter option, doctors inject embolizing materials into the blood vessels that are feeding a woman’s tumors.
-Without their blood supply, they ‘starve’ and shrink, all without subjecting women to a traumatic surgical procedure and the accompanying hospital stay and down time.
+While some women may need a hysterectomy to treat their fibroids, others can be helped with medication, less invasive surgeries like myomectomies, or minimally invasive procedures like Uterine Fibroid Embolization.
+Also known as UFE, this last is a procedure performed by specialists like Houston’s Dr. Fox and Dr. Hardee.)
+Doctors inject embolizing materials into the blood vessels feeding a woman’s tumors.
+Soon, they ‘starve’ and shrink, all without a traumatic surgical procedure or hospital stay and down time.

 Spreading the Word about Fibroid Treatment Options

 So, if there are other effective fibroid treatments, why are so many women still giving up on their uterus and fertility?
 Quite simply, they don’t know they have a choice!
-According to Sir Marcus Setchell, a former gynaecologist who chairs the group conducting this research, “There is clearly a failure of communication about the use of these less-invasive treatments.”
-And, says Dr. Anne Deans, a gynaecologist who consulted on this project, “Women should be given a choice, but many are not being told about the alternatives to hysterectomies.
+According to Sir Marcus Setchell, a former British gynaecologist, “There is clearly a failure of communication about the use of these less-invasive treatments.”
+And, says Dr. Anne Deans, another British gynaecologist who consulted on this project, “Women should be given a choice, but many are not being told about the alternatives to hysterectomies.
 This is major surgery involving six weeks off work.”